List of Halo characters: Escharum

 In Halo Infinite, six months after the defeat of the UNSC at Installation 07, Escharum is now the leader of the Banished following Atriox's apparent death at Cortana's hands.
 Working with a mysterious being known as the Harbinger, Escharum seeks to release the Endless from their millennia-long imprisonment by the Forerunners on the Halo ring with the Harbinger in return agreeing to help the Banished repair and fire the ring.
-Unlike the rest of the Banished, Escharum is overjoyed by the Master Chief's survival as it leaves him feeling invigorated with the challenge.
 Appearing to the Master Chief in the form of holographic transmissions throughout his journey, Escharum introduces himself and taunts the Master Chief, challenging him to a final fight between the Spartan and the old War Chief which Escharum calls "a true test of legends."
-In secret, Escharum is revealed to be terminally ill and dying and he orders his friend Jega 'Rdomnai to bring the Master Chief to him after 'Rdomnai worriedly notes that Escharum's illness is getting worse.
 By kidnapping the pilot of Echo 216, 'Rdomnai lures the Master Chief to Escharum's base where the Master Chief kills 'Rdomnai and engages in a final battle with Escharum, mortally wounding him.
 Dying, Escharum proclaims that his passing will only inspire others and he requests that the Master Chief tell the Banished that he had died well.
 The Master Chief holds Escharum as passes away, surprising the pilot with the respect that he gave to Escharum in his final moments as Escharum was a monster.
 The Master Chief states that while Escharum was a monster, in the end, he was also a soldier, questioning his choices and hoping that he did the right thing.

-While the pilot thinks that the death of Escharum means that it is over since he was the leader of the Banished, the Master Chief warns him that it s not and that there will be consequences as there always are.
+In Halo: Empty Throne, following the destruction of Doisac, Escharum orders War Chief Severan to destroy Earth in retaliation while Atriox and Escharum go to Zeta Halo.